rohitgogi/news-to-podcast-agent/README.md

 - **Story Clustering:**
   Used sentence embeddings + cosine similarity (via scikit-learn) to group related articles into unified topics.
 This prevents the model from summarizing the same story twice under different headlines.
 - **Semantic Retrieval:**
-  Each day’s articles are semantically indexed — not just stored by keyword — allowing the LLM to reason over contextually similar stories.
+  Each day’s articles are semantically indexed, not just stored by keyword, allowing the LLM to reason over contextually similar stories.
 - **Embedding Caching:**
   Built an MD5-based cache using `hashlib` so repeated embeddings aren’t recomputed, cutting API calls and latency.
 - **API Access:**
   Built a FastAPI wrapper (`/generate`) so I can trigger the pipeline from a browser or mobile shortcut.
 - **Automation:**
-  GitHub Actions runs the full pipeline every morning — ingestion, reasoning, speech, and email — with no manual steps.
+  GitHub Actions runs the full pipeline every morning, including ingestion, reasoning, speech, and email, with no manual steps.
+- **Persistent Deduplication:**
+  Integrated `seen_articles.json` to track and skip duplicate stories between runs.
+Each article is hashed by content, meaning repeated top stories from RSS feeds are automatically filtered out.
+- **Recap Mode:**
+  Added fallback behavior for days with no new articles.
+If nothing fresh appears, the pipeline now auto-generates a recap episode with a spoken intro like “There are no major updates today, here’s a recap of ongoing stories...”.
+- **Multi-User Support:**
+  Each user can have their own feeds and topics through `feeds/user_feeds.json`.
+Running `python main.py --user rohit` or `--user default` builds personalized podcasts and separate MP3 files.
+- **Delivery Refactor:**
+  Moved all email delivery logic into a standalone `delivery.py` module to separate responsibilities from `speak.py`, making the codebase cleaner and more modular.
+- **Persistent Vector Store:**
+  ChromaDB now remains stable between runs.
+Ingestion no longer wipes daily collections; new content is appended while old content persists.
+- **Automated GitHub Action:**
+  The project now includes a fully working `.github/workflows/daily-podcast.yml` that installs dependencies, runs the pipeline, and uploads the generated MP3 as an artifact every morning at 7 AM ET.

 ---